contentstack/share-assets-between-stacks-contentstack-extension/README.md

 ## About this extension

-content will be added here about extension
+For effective management of our website content and related assets, we often make use of multiple stacks.
+We might have use cases where we are required to use assets from one stack in another stack.
+Moving assets manually from one stack to another can be time consuming.
+Therefore, we have developed an extension that enables users to share assets between stacks.

 ![contentstack youtube image extension](https://user-images.githubusercontent.com/29656920/92005785-84921c00-ed61-11ea-911a-0e13cf190a2f.png)

 ## How to use this extension

-We have created a step-by-step guide on how to create a Youtube extension for your content types.
-You can refer the []() on our documentation site for more info.
+We have created a step-by-step guide on how to create an asset sharing extension for your assets.
+You can refer the [Asset sharing extension guide](#) on our documentation site for more info.

 ## Modifying this extension